telerik/maui-docs/controls/collectionview/grouping/overview.md

 The .NET MAUI CollectionView provides you with the functionality to programmatically group its data at runtime.
 You can programmatically group the data by adding group descriptors to the  `RadCollectionView.GroupDescriptors` collection.
 To achieve this, use the following descriptors:

-* [`CollectionViewPropertyGroupDescriptor`]({%slug collectionview-property-group-descriptor%})&mdash;Uses a property from the model as a group key.
+* [`PropertyGroupDescriptor`]({%slug collectionview-property-group-descriptor%})&mdash;Uses a property from the model as a group key.
-* [`CollectionViewDelegateGroupDescriptor`]({%slug collectionview-delegate-group-descriptor%})&mdash;Enables you to group by a custom key (for example, some complex expression combining two or more properties) instead of being limited by the value of a single property.
+* [`DelegateGroupDescriptor`]({%slug collectionview-delegate-group-descriptor%})&mdash;Enables you to group by a custom key (for example, some complex expression combining two or more properties) instead of being limited by the value of a single property.

 ## Group Header